Seyedsahel/temsah/README.md

 ```
 It returns information from scraping e-commerce platforms.

-Also to get the spot price in dirhams:
+Also in the new version of the library you can get the instant price of the dollar and the tangle with the following code:
 ```sh
 object_currency = Currency()
 data = object_currency.scrape()